The Truth Hurts

 Jalen Hurts collegiate career was nothing short of spectacular.
 Stepping onto the field as a true freshman for the University of Alabama, which has been one of the premier programs over the last decade, Jalen led his team to the National Title game in 2016.
 Unfortunately for Jalen and the Tide, they came up short against the Deshaun Watson-led Clemson Tigers.
 However, this was only the beginning.

 Freshman Year (Alabama)

 Jalen Hurts started his career with a bang.
 He was the first true freshman QB to start for Alabama in 32 years and he did not disappoint.
 Hurts went on to produce one of the historically great statistical seasons in Alabama history.
-Playing in 15 games, Hurts threw for 2780 yards while completing 62.8% of his passed and throwing 23 TDs to only 9 INTs.
+Playing in 15 games, Hurts threw for 2780 yards while completing 62.8% of his passes and throwing 23 TDs to only 9 INTs.
 Hurts also rushed for 954 yards (breaking the single-season school record) and scored 13 TDs on the ground.
 He finished his freshman year with 36 total TDs breaking Blake Sims' previously held record of 35.
 Hurts also became the first QB under Nick Saban to rush for more than 11 TDs in a single season.
-Hurts was not only statistically great but a superior leader as he led the tide to the National Championship.
+Hurts were not only statistically great but a superior leader as he led the tide to the National Championship.

 Sophomore Year (Alabama)